Brachial Plexus Injury Attorney

-- Axonotemesis: Axons, which can be compared to copper filaments in electrical wire, are severed, but chances of recovery are generally pretty good.
+- Axonotmesis: Axons, which can be compared to copper filaments in electrical wire, are severed, but chances of recovery are generally pretty good.

-- Neurotemesis: Essentially means the entire nerve is severed.
-Chances of recovery are fairly poor.
+- Neurotmesis: Essentially means the entire nerve is severed.
+Chances of recovery are reasonably poor.

 - Neuroma: A type of tumor that grows out of a tangled web of divide axons.
-If the axons are able to regenerate, chances of recovery are fairly good.
+If the axons can regenerate, chances of recovery are fairly good.

 Determining the exact type of brachial plexus injury requires electro-diagnostic studies, imaging studies (CT/MRI scan) and clinical examination.
 Just diagnosing the injury can be very costly and time-consuming.